blindnet-io/openness-framework/docs/decision-records/DR-0003-purpose-statement.md

 - avoid any confusing, ambiguous or jargonistic term
 - be short (few words)
 - be easy to remember and say

+The purpose statement is not:

+- a slogan
+- a vision statement

 ## Considered Options